AbimbolaObadare/Apple-Health-App-Data-Steps-Analysis-with-Python-and-Seaborn-side-project/README.md

+# Findings
+I was really amazed by the fact how easy it was to create some insightful visualization from this dataset.
+This gave me a better idea on using data that can help in making lasting changes to my health.

 # Challenges
 The challenge for this project was to get data from an iphone to a readable format like a CSV file.
 Once that was done, it was a straightforward project.